Noether's theorems and the energy-momentum tensor in quantum gauge theories: Application to physical gauge theories

 \section{Application to physical gauge theories}

 I will now proceed to the ultimate purpose of this work: obtaining the energy-momentum tensors for quantum electrodynamics and quantum chromodynamics using Noether's second theorem.
 These theories are considered in a form that is used for actual field theoretic calculations, which includes gauge-fixing terms needed to make the quantized theory well-defined.
-Moreover, since the on-shell equations of motion are not assumed to be true for the quantum fields (only for the gravitational field), the EMT obtained in this way is conserved even for intermediate, virtual states.